 The most important thing to do is check your owner’s manual or talk to a professional when it comes time for car maintenance.
 This way, you can keep your car running in tip-top shape and avoid costly repairs down the line.
 It might seem like no big deal now, but eventually, these minor problems will pile up and become much bigger burdens.

 If you don’t know how to do any of this stuff yourself or can’t afford to take it to a professional, there are always alternatives!
-You could try following these 10 essential car maintenance tips.
+You try following these 10 essential car maintenance tips.